Residential Taiji camp led by Wee Kee Jin

 The atmosphere is friendly and relaxed, with the training schedule accommodating all levels of practice.
 A number of TSCE instructors attend the camp, and they are all willing to answer questions and assist you with your practice.

-The Early Bird discount price of £770 applies only if you are attending the whole camp and a confirmed reservation is received by the Early Bird deadline of midnight on the 13th March 2023.
+The Early Bird discount price of £945 applies only if you are attending the whole camp and a confirmed reservation (deposit or full payment) is received by the Early Bird deadline of midnight on the 14th February 2025.

 The minimum age for participation at the camp is 18 years.